beego/beedoc/en-US/mvc/controller/session.md

 }
 ```

-There are some userful methods to handle session:
+There are some useful methods to handle session:

 - SetSession(name string, value interface{})
 - GetSession(name string) interface{}